MoOnThePage/basic-image-tool/README.md

 course.

 ## Project Goals
-Create a hands-hon tool that helps beginners:
+Create a hands-on tool that helps beginners:
 - Load and display images
 - Apply basic operations such as:
   - Convert color / grayscale